ManyaSh3/Library-management-system-2/README.md

 - **Authentication**:
     - User and Librarian login using username or email and password.
-    - Flask Security or JWT-based Token Authentication.
+    - Flask Security for Authentication.

 - **E-Book Management**:
     - Issue and revoke access to e-books.